dokabi-recon67/cipherstation/relaystation/README.md

 **Project by:**
 - Saadi Agha (Advocate High Court)
 - Cursor AI Assistant
-- ChatGPT 4o and o3 Models
+- ChatGPT Models

 All code, design, and implementation by the above.
-No MIT or open-source license applies.
 All rights reserved.

 ---